 The discography is a work in progress.
 Please help me make corrections and add any relevant information.
 Please contact me.

-DOWNLOAD: You can download the entire discography in Ms-Excel, CSV, txt or xml format.
+DOWNLOAD: You can download the entire discography in JSON, XML, CSV, TXT, SQL or Ms-Excel.
 First paginate it to show ALL entries and then download.

 TOGGLE VIEW: Changes the layout of the discography.
 The entire site is responsive but the toggle view is handy to view the discography on a mobile phone.